dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 Some programmers will prefer the more consistent new style to the old style, leading to something like the head-const (`const T`) vs tail-const (`T const`) style discussions in C++.

-Another side-effect is that there will be a discrapancy between function pointer and delegate type declarations and member function declarations.
+Another side-effect is that there will be a discrepancy between function pointer and delegate type declarations and member function declarations.
 On a member function declaration, type qualifiers and `ref` commute and qualifiers refer to the implicit `this` parameter, whereas on function pointer and delegate types, any qualifiers before `ref` refer to the whole type